unsplash/unsplash-php/README.md

 ===

 #### Crew\Unsplash\Photo::search($keyword, $category_id, $page, $per_page);

-Retrieve photos from a search by keyword and category
+Retrieve photos from a search by keyword or category.

 **Arguments**